No-Doc Business Loan Options: An Overview for Small Business Owners

 Not only do MCAs require less paperwork, there are several other reasons that you may want to consider this financing option, even when compared to so-called alternative lenders.

-MCAs offer faster access to funds, available in as little as as little as 24 hours, or up to a few business days, which is much faster than loans from banks or other financial institutions which can take weeks or months.
+MCAs offer faster access to funds, available in as little as 24 hours, or up to a few business days, which is much faster than loans from banks or other financial institutions which can take weeks or months.
 You also do not have to worry about putting up real estate as collateral.

 Some loan programs, especially those through the small business administration, set restrictions on how you can use the lump sum proceeds of the loan.
 That’s simply not the case with MCA proceeds.
 Renovations?
 Sure.
 Advertising campaign?
 Why not.
 Purchase new equipment.
 That works too.
 As long as you are using the funds to help your business, you have all of the flexibility to use the funds as you see fit or simply have extra working capital.